Day 3: Glen Pass to Rae Lakes

 We packed up everything and began hiking uphill in the sun.

-We passed the lower of the two big ponds and checked out the small icebergs that were still melting out from last Winter’s snowfall.
+We passed the lower of the two big ponds and checked out the small icebergs that were still melting out from last Winter’s snow.
 The Sierra had received double the normal snowfall, and the highest elevations were barely done melting out even now, in mid-August.
 No wonder there were so few plants up here above the treeline: Their growing season was incredibly short, being frozen solid nine months of the year.
 To some, the High Sierra may seem barren, but to us the towering rock made for its own kind of austere beauty.
-And the plants that lived here were triumph of biological survival.
+And the plants that lived here were a triumph of biological survival.

 Sometimes the obvious trail went directly over a snow drift, and in other spots the slope was too steep to attempt it, so we climbed up the extra-steep “use” paths that stayed on the loose rocks and talus rather than the snow.
 You can trust a rock (most of the time), but snow and ice are always a bit dicey.
 It’s better to err on the side of caution than take an injury out in the middle of the wilderness.